War in Ukraine complicates path home for American detainees

 Associated Press

-Marine veteran Trevor Reed and corporate security executive Paul Whelan are each serving lengthy prison sentences in Russia, but their families have long held out hope for some sort of deal — including a possible prisoner exchange — that could get their loved ones home.
+Marine veteran Trevor Reed and corporate security executive Paul Whelan are each serving lengthy prison sentences in Russia.
+The families of Reed and Whelan have long held out hope for a deal — including a possible prisoner exchange — that could get their loved ones home.

 Now, though, that seems a much harder ask.